Jimmy White: In the media

-In 1986, Jimmy White, Alex Higgins, Kirk Stevens, and Tony Knowles, with Status Quo, released a cover of "The Wanderer" by Dion.
+In 1986, Jimmy White, Alex Higgins, Kirk Stevens, and Tony Knowles teamed up with Status Quo to release a cover version of "The Wanderer" by Dion.
 The single failed to chart.
 The following year, after he had signed to Matchroom, White was one of the players who recorded "Romford Rap" with Chas & Dave.
 It reached number 91 in the charts.
-His instructional book Jimmy White's Snooker Masterclass (1988), co-written with coach Charles Poole, was aimed at players who had already grasped the basics of the game.

-White played himself (as the World Billiards Champion) in Stephen Chow's 1990 kung fu and billiards comedy film, Legend of the Dragon.
+White made an appearance in Stephen Chow's 1990 kung fu and billiards comedy film, Legend of the Dragon.
 He was a subject of This Is Your Life in 1993.
 In the British film Jack Said (2009) (a prequel to Jack Says) White played the part of Vic Lee, a snooker club owner.
 White appeared in the 9th series of I'm a Celebrity...Get Me Out of Here!
 (2009) and he finished in third place.
 White was portrayed by James Bailey in the BBC film The Rack Pack (2016), which focused on the rivalry between Alex Higgins and Steve Davis in the 1980s.
 He was featured in the 2021 BBC documentary series Gods of Snooker, and was the main focus of the last of the three episodes.

-On 23 September 2019, White published an apology on his official Facebook page to Kirk Stevens, stating that in his autobiography Second Wind he misremembered a few stories as occurring with Kirk Stevens that in fact did not.
-These events were widely broadcast in the media and White wanted to make the apology public to prevent them from being repeated.
+His instructional book Jimmy White's Snooker Masterclass (1988), co-written with coach Charles Poole, was aimed at players who had already grasped the basics of the game.
+On 23 September 2019, White published an apology on his Facebook page to Kirk Stevens, stating that in his autobiography Second Wind he misremembered a few stories as occurring with Kirk Stevens that in fact did not.
+These events were widely broadcast in the media.
 White further stated that he did not intend his words to be interpreted as meaning that Kirk Stevens introduced him to crack cocaine or that Stevens ever played WPBSA snooker under the influence of drugs.

 White has endorsed four computer games: Jimmy White's 'Whirlwind' Snooker, Jimmy White's 2: Cueball, Jimmy White's Cueball World and Pool Paradise.
 In Cueball World, White appeared in live-action scenes during the game.

-White is currently a commentator for snooker coverage on TNT Sports.
+He is currently a commentator for snooker coverage on TNT Sports.